 3.2.
 Add Cart Conditions

-Now, select the payment methods that you want to disable under the particular condition.
-You can even select multiple payment methods.
-Finally, set the conditions for which you want to disable the particular payment methods.
-For example, we have set a condition to disable PayPal when the cart amount is greater than $200 just like the programmatical approach.
+Finally, set the conditions under which you want to disable the particular payment methods.
+For example, we have added a condition to disable PayPal when the cart total exceeds $200, just as in the programmatic approach.

 You can further add a new condition or group multiple ones by repeating this process.
 Lastly, Publish the condition once you make all the necessary changes to it.